Cloud-PG/prometheus-hpa/README.md

 ![Overview](hpa_.png)

 ## Requirements
-This requires a Kubernetes cluster v1.18.
+This requires a Kubernetes cluster v1.14 or higher.

 ## Quick Start
 First of all, let's deploy two Prometheus exporters which make a certain list of metrics available to Prometheus: